ide/UIVisualEffects/README.md

 For vibrant images, create a UIImage that is treated as a template mask with `UIImageRenderingMode.AlwaysTemplate`.
 One side effect is that the colors in your image are ignored.
 However, this lets you easily use your image in a vibrancy UIVisualEffectView.
 As with text, you add the UIImage to the vibrancy UIVisualEffectView's contentView.

 In early iOS 8 betas you could [cancel the vibrancy effect](CancelingVibrancy.md) so that subviews would look blurred on top of a vibrant background.
-However, this undocumented effect has been
+However, this undocumented effect has been removed.